apify/apify-docs/sources/platform/storage/index.md

 > Never share a URL containing your authentication token, as this will compromise your account's security. <br/>
 > If the data you want to share requires a token, first download the data, then share it as a file.

-### Apify SDK and Crawlee {#apify-sdk-and-crawlee}
+### JavaScript SDK and Crawlee {#javascript-sdk-and-crawlee}

-The [Apify SDK](/sdk/js) is a JavaScript/Node.js library providing tools to build your own actors.
-[Crawlee](https://crawlee.dev/) is a JavaScript/Node.js library which allows you to build your own web scraping and automation solutions (formerly was a part of Apify SDK).
+The [Apify JavaScript SDK](/sdk/js) is a JavaScript/Node.js library providing tools to build your own Actors.
+[Crawlee](https://crawlee.dev/) is a JavaScript/Node.js library that allows you to build your own web scraping and automation solutions (it was formerly a part of the JavaScript SDK).
 Both libraries require [Node.js](https://nodejs.org/en/) 16 or later.

 See [Crawlee documentation](https://crawlee.dev/docs/quick-start) for setup instructions and to learn how to build your own crawlers and run them on the [Apify platform](https://crawlee.dev/docs/guides/apify-platform).

+### Python SDK {#python-sdk}

+The [Apify Python SDK](/sdk/python) is a Python library providing tools to build your own Actors.
+We do not currently have an alternative to Crawlee for Python, but we plan on developing it in the future.

 ### JavaScript API client {#javascript-api-client}